"For I have given you an example, that ye should do as I have done to you" (John 13:15).

 Christ advocated paying taxes (Mark 12:17) and later enabled Peter to pay tribute for both of them (Matthew 17:27).
-He taught that a mans life consisteth not in the abundance of the things which he possesseth (Luke 12:15), and He Himself had not where to lay His head (Luke 9:58).
-Likewise He placed great store in aiding the poor (Luke 14:13), both in teaching and in practice (Matthew 14:1321).
-Perhaps His teaching love your enemies (Matthew 5:44) is best illustrated by His tender prayer for those who would soon take His life as He hung on the cross for the very ones responsible for His death, Father, forgive them (Luke 23:34).
+He taught that "a man's life consisteth not in the abundance of the things which he possesseth" (Luke 12:15), and He Himself had "not where to lay His head" (Luke 9:58).
+Likewise He placed great store in aiding the poor (Luke 14:13), both in teaching and in practice (Matthew 14:13-21).
+Perhaps His teaching "love your enemies" (Matthew 5:44) is best illustrated by His tender prayer for those who would soon take His life as He hung on the cross for the very ones responsible for His death, (above), all the while dying for them.

 May God grant us the strength to follow not only our own teachings, but His teachings, as well.
 JDM